Perkins launches next generation 2600 Series engine.

 Perkins will offer 2600 Series engines configured to meet the emissions standards of higher regulated countries, such as EU Stage V, U.S. EPA Tier 4 Final, China Nonroad Stage IV, Korea Stage V, and Japan 2014, as well as versions for lesser regulated countries.
 The engines are compatible with renewable liquid fuels such as 100% hydrotreated vegetable oils (HVO), B100 distilled Biodiesel, and up to B100 fatty acid methyl ester (FAME) standard biodiesel by working with the local Perkins distributor*.
 Additionally, its core architecture supports the future development of spark-ignited natural-gas and hydrogen fuel capabilities.

 To date, engineers have completed more than 25,000 hours of design validation on the 13-litre engine platform.
-It will be available for early OEM pilots in 2025, with commercial production scheduled to begin in 2026.
 It is ideally suited for dozens of off-highway applications, such as agriculture tractors, combines, harvesters, self-propelled sprayers; wheel and track loaders, excavators, dozers and other construction machinery; heavy lift trucks and other material-handling equipment; and large industrial pumps and compressors.

 “As the off-highway industry advances toward a lower-carbon future, equipment manufacturers still face expectations for long-term productivity and reliability in the world’s most demanding work environments,” says Jaz Gill, Vice President of Global Sales, Marketing, Service and Parts.
 “The new Perkins 2600 Series engine platform demonstrates how we’re leveraging our experience, intelligence and commitment to help OEMs navigate the energy transition with power solutions that deliver exceptional performance on the worksite.”